-The LogiCORE IP Aurora 64B/66B core implements the Aurora 64B/66B protocol using the high-speed serial transceivers on the Virtex-6 LXT, SXT, HXT, and lower-power FPGA families, and Virtex-7/Kintex-7 FPGAs.
+The LogiCORE IP Aurora 64B/66B core implements the Aurora 64B/66B protocol using the high-speed serial transceivers on the Virtex-7/Kintex-7 FPGAs.
 The core supports the AMBA® protocol AXI4-Stream user interface.

-The Aurora 64B/66B core is based on the Aurora 64B/66B Protocol Specification (SP011) and uses the high-speed serial GTX or GTH transceivers in applicable Virtex-7, Kintex-7, and Virtex-6, FPGAs.
+The Aurora 64B/66B core is based on the Aurora 64B/66B Protocol Specification (SP011) and uses the high-speed serial GTX or GTH transceivers in applicable Virtex-7 and Kintex-7 FPGAs.
 The core is delivered as open-source code and supports Verilog and VHDL design environments.
 Each core comes with an example design and supporting modules.